 Pfizer has treatments in many prominent disease areas and therapies in most high-growth markets including oncology, infections and infestations, cardiology, ophthalmology, neurology and psychiatry.

-Pfizer retains the No.1 position as the No.1 pharma company in the world ranked by reveneu.
-However, sales dropped from $100.3 billion in 2022 to $58.5 billion in 2023 due to a slowdown in the sales of its COVID-19 vaccine.
+Pfizer retains the No.1 position as the No.1 pharma company in the world ranked by revenue.

 Pfizer in Ireland